rds-on-rails/aptos-fellowship-with-move/README.md

-# move-aptos
+# learn-move
-First project on move language
+A starter repo with some samples codes to get started with movelang on Aptos